ximhear/viper-module-generator/README.md

 ![image](http://www.objc.io/images/issue-13/2014-06-07-viper-intro.jpg)

-Gem to generate VIPER modules to use them in your Objective-C/Swift projects The implementation scheme returned by this generator is hardly inspired in the example and post of Objc.io, http://www.objc.io/issue-13/viper.html .
+Gem to generate VIPER modules to use them in your Swift projects The implementation scheme returned by this generator is hardly inspired in the example and post of Objc.io, http://www.objc.io/issue-13/viper.html .

 - [Features](#features)